 This approach works a little differently than the previous one, since it doesn’t involve you making extra payments on your loans.
 Instead, you could put your loans on an income-driven repayment plan, which would adjust your payments according to your income.

 As a result, your payments on an income-driven plan could also be $0; you could pay nothing each month without running the risk of going into default.
 After 20 or 25 years, your entire loan balance could be forgiven.
-Your loans could be wiped away; you’d just be responsible for paying taxes on the forgiven amount.
+Your loans could be wiped away, but you might be responsible for paying taxes on the forgiven amount.

 No one enjoys the feeling of having student loans hanging over their head.
-Debt can become especially burdensome if it’s eating up a big portion of your paycheck every month and standing in the way of your other goals.
+Debt can become burdensome if it’s eating up a lot of your paycheck every month and standing in the way of your other goals.

-By thinking outside the box when it comes to making or saving money, you could change your financial situation and crush those student loans once and for all.
+By thinking outside the box when it comes to making or saving money, you could change your financial situation and pay off those student loans once and for all.